Phlebotomy - Certification Program

 On Indeed.com, the average hourly salary of a phlebotomist in California is $21.75, though there are hourly jobs listed ranging from 18.38 to $35.00 an hour.

 Salary.com shows the median salary for a phlebotomist in California is $39,211, with the yearly salary ranging from $31,774 to $47,970.

 Phlebotomy Training Requirements

-The State of California Department of Health Services has fully approved the phlebotomy technician program at MTI.
-Upon completion of the program and the required externship, students are allowed to take the Certified Phlebotomy Technician exam, also known as the CPT1.
-Students have the option of enrolling in the phlebotomy program alone or as an extension of the MTI medical assisting program.
+The State of California Department of Laboratory and Field Services has approved the phlebotomy technician program at Campus.
+Upon completion of the program and the required externship, and passing of the certification exam, students are allowed to apply with the State of California to become a Certified Phlebotomy Technician, also known as a CPT1.
+Students have the option of enrolling in the phlebotomy program alone or as an extension of the Campus medical assisting program.
 By the end of the program, students will be prepared to take the National Certified Phlebotomy Technician (NCPT) exam.
-This will make the student eligible to receive their state license as a certified phlebotomist.
-This exam is administered at MTI College.
+This, along with successful program completion, will make the student eligible to receive their state license as a certified phlebotomist.
+This exam is administered at Campus, formerly MTI College, in Sacramento.

 - PH100 - Phlebotomy